Dollar store Solar Lights on Landscape Timbers

 - 48”

 The key to this project is to countersink your screws.
-I did this by using a large drill bit, drilling a hole about 1 inch deep.
+I achieved this by using a large drill bit to drill a hole approximately 1 inch deep.

 Then I secured each post using two 4” wood screws.

-In order to totally secure the screws, I had to lay the timbers on the driveway to get enough push on the drill.
+To secure the screws completely, I had to lay the timbers on the driveway to get enough pressure on the drill.

-Display new Dollar Store Solar Light Feature in your yard
+Display the New Dollar Store Solar Light Feature in Your Yard

-But, I felt it needed a little something more.
-I picked up this Happy Camper birdhouse to hang on the front of the new dollar tree solar lights feature.
+But I felt it needed a little something more.
+I picked up this Happy Camper birdhouse to hang on the front of the new Dollar Tree solar lights feature.
 The sweet little gal reminds me of my Vintage Cruiser Camper.
-There are lots of ways you could embellish this sort of light fixture for your home or patio.
+There are numerous ways to enhance this type of light fixture for your home or patio.

 gail